GaryDolan/ci-p1-adopt-a-dog-ireland/README.md

 ## User story testing
 ### Owner /
 * I want to test if the user can easily and intuitively use and navigate the website.
-    * Navigation bar is the header is clea, easy to use, provides feedback and is in the same location site wide.
+    * Navigation bar is the header is clear, easy to use, provides feedback and is in the same location site wide.
 * I want to test the site performance is good, with regards to responsiveness and load times.
     * Website performance testing has been excellent.
 * I want to test that the Website accessibility is good.
-    * Website acessibility was 100% in all tests on all pages.
+    * Website accessibility was 100% in all tests on all pages.
 * I want to test that the website is viewable on a wide array of devices.
     * Website was tested on various devices and at all sized using google dev tools.
 * I want to test the websites feedback to the user regarding items that can be interacted with.
-    * All items site wide supply the user with feedback in terms of color changes, prompts, page changes etc.
+    * All items site wide supply the user with feedback in terms of colour changes, prompts, page changes etc.
-* I want to to test that the user is give all neccessary information regarding the adoption process.
+* I want to test that the user is give all necessary information regarding the adoption process.
     * This information is provided to the user on the first section of the first page
 * I want to test if the user can browse a catalogue of dogs available for adoption at the shelter.
     * This is an option in the navigation menu and is displayed on the home page.
 Functionality of the prev and next buttons also means user can quickly move from profile to profile.